curedao/docs/README.md

 #### 2. Isolated Data Silos

-To facilitate data sharing, CureDAO will provide data providers with an onsite, easily provisionable OAuth2 API server.
+CureDAO will provide data providers with an onsite, easily provisionable OAuth2 API server to facilitate data sharing.
 That will allow individuals to share their data anonymously.

 ![APIs make siloed data useful](assets/apis/apis-siloed-data.svg)

 **Solution: How DAOs Overcomes the Free-Rider Problem**

 1. Currently, governments spend billions funding closed-source propriety health software.
-The Public Money, Public Code initiative, requires governments to recognize software as a [public good](https://en.wikipedia.org/wiki/Public\_good\_\(economics\)) that is open source.
+The Public Money, Public Code initiative, requires governments to recognize software as an open-source [public good](https://en.wikipedia.org/wiki/Public\_good\_\(economics\)).
 2. By encoding contributions to the project with NFTs, we guarantee ongoing compensation for data and software.

 ## 💡 Solution